Board Member Bios

 is currently working as an Expert Consultant in the Nursing Home and Palliative end-of-life care areas and as a clinical social worker serving Medicare Beneficiaries.
 She recently worked for five years with the Department of Health and Human Services in the Assistant Secretary’s Office for Planning and Evaluation (ASPE) in that capacity, she managed and developed the Report to Congress on Advance Care Planning: http://aspe.hhs.gov/daltcp/reports/2008/adcongrpt.htm.
 Prior to joining ASPE, She was the Vice President for Policy & Advocacy of the former Last Acts Partnership and the Deputy Director of Last Acts, a National Program Office, funded by Robert Wood Johnson Foundation to improve care and caring near the end of life.
 In those roles she developed major policy pieces speaking to the need to improve end-of-life care in this country, including Means to A Better End, the first national report care on the state of dying in the US: http://www.rwjf.org/files/publications/other/meansbetterend.pdf .

-Her career spans over three decades in both health policy and direct clinical work.
+Her career spans over four decades in both health policy and direct clinical work.
 Ms. Peres served as Director of Health Policy for the American Association of Homes and Services for the Aging, specializing in quality, reimbursement, and long-term care workforce issues.
 She also held the position of Director of Health Policy for the Villers Foundation (currently Families USA) focusing on the needs of low income elders.
 In addition, she had a distinguished career in Medicare and Medicaid reimbursement and financing policy for the US Department of Health and Human Services.
 Her clinical practice includes Employee Assistance Program work for the Sheppard Pratt Institute in Baltimore, Maryland and as a practicing psychotherapist for Kaiser Permanente with a specialty in cognitive behavioral therapy and mind/body health.

 Ms. Peres has a Master in Social Work from the University of Maryland and additional training at the Mind/Body Institute in Washington, DC and Rational Emotive Behavioral Therapy at the Albert Ellis Institute in New York.